gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/track.md

+---
+title: Track
+order: 6
+---

-# Status
+# Track

-> Fetch the latest order object
+> Track an active order

 ## Overview

-> The BAP will send the order id to get the latest status of the order
+> The BAP will send the order id to get the tracking details of the order

 ## Request

 ### URL

-> /status
+> /track

 ### Method